kennyhong/shrekbot/README.md

-This is my template for a discord bot.
+# Shrekbot
+===

+This is a simple bot I'm running on a friends server.
+Feel free to fork and use it as a template.